|

 see a conventional city bus with only a half-dozen passengers just remember

+that limousine service is cheaper to operate.
 All these matters will require our political establishment to cut loose

 from their long-time Hawaii public worker union allies.
 As the Buddhist